Ohad Talmor: Present day

-Mass Transformation, a Nonet focusing on the Music of Anton Bruckner and featuring Austria's Spring String 4tet, singer Judith Berkson, Pete McCann, Shane Endsley, Mark Ferber.
+"Mass Transformation", a Nonet focusing on the Music of Anton Bruckner and featuring Austria's Spring String 4tet, singer Judith Berkson, Pete McCann, Shane Endsley, Mark Ferber.

 Since 2004, he has been a devoted student of Hindustani music, playing the bansuri under the guidance of virtuoso flutist Steve Gorn.

 Talmor is involved with the bustling Brooklyn jazz scene, performing regularly with Jason Moran, Joshua Redman, Gregoire Maret, Fred Hersh, Kurt Rosenwinkel, Chris Cheek, Dave Douglas, Carla Bley, Joe Lovano, Chris Potter, Billy Hart.

-As a Composer and Arranger, Talmor is equally involved in writing for jazz and classical idioms.
+As a Composer, Arranger and Conductor, Talmor is equally involved in writing for jazz and classical idioms.

-He leads his "Grand Ensemble" project which last played at the New York Winter Festival and focused on a series of Études.
+He leads his "Grand Ensemble" project which last played at the New York Jazz Winter Festival and focused on a series of Virtuosic Études.